cedrus-opensource/pyxid/README.txt

 this library will be released.
 For the time being, the time field in the dict returned by XidDevice.get_next_response() is 0 until the fix is applied in a subsequent release.

-StimTracker

-Support for Cedrus StimTracker devices is now included.
-On StimTracker devices, there are the following methods:

-    set_pulse_duration()
-    activate_line()
-    clear_line()

-See the docstring for activate_line() for documentation on how to use it.

-These methods are not available if the device is a response pad.

 Windows Specific Issues